 The drop-tube reactor is an electrically heated unit used for a variety of fundamental studies including pyrolysis and oxidative kinetics parameters, release profiles of volatile matter, nitrogen, and carbon, and depositional characteristics when using coal and opportunity/biomass fuels. (view schematic)

-The gasification reactor is a laboratory-scale fluidized-bed reaction system capable of gasifying a variety of traditional fossil fuels as well as opportunity/ biomass fuels.
-It is used for fundamental kinetics studies and fuels evaluation. (view schematic)
+The reactor is a laboratory-scale fluidized-bed reaction system that can be operated in the combustion or gasification mode.
+It is capable of utilizing a variety of traditional fossil fuels as well as opportunity/ biomass fuels.
+It is used for fundamental kinetics studies, fuels evaluation, and bed agglomeration assessment.
+The schematic depicts the unit in the gasification mode. (view schematic)

 High-temperature, High-pressure Entrained Flow Reactor